 Simona Blazheska Stankovikj

-Causes she cares about are: income and gender inequality, financial inclusion, financial literacy and education.
+The causes that she cares about are income and gender inequality, financial inclusion, financial literacy and education.

 Kathryn Cearns is chair of the Office of Tax Simplification and is also a non-executive director of Highways England, the chair of Highways England’s Audit and Risk Committee and a member of the Group Audit and Risk Committee at the Department for Transport.
 She is also a non-executive board member and member of the Audit Committee for Companies House.